panzerdp/dmitripavlutin.com/content/posts/048-temporal-dead-zone/index.md

 greet('Earth'); // => 'Hello, Earth!'
 ```

-Often you're not interested much in the function implementation, but just want to invoke it.
+Often you're not interested much in the function implementation, rather you just want to call it.
 That's why sometimes it makes sense to invoke the function before defining it.

 What's interesting that `import` modules are hoisted too: